Why is Mental Health in Construction Important?

 Mental health in the work place isn’t just good for employees.
 It’s also good for business owners and managers.
 The NBS reports that mental health issues are responsible for nearly 70 million days off sick every year.
 This is costing the UK economy up to £100 billion a year.
 What is more, problems such as depression, anxiety and high stress also cause common yet serious problems.
 These problems cause a decreased productivity, interpersonal conflicts, inability to solve complex problems and regular lateness.
 Mental health in construction is an issue that needs to be resolved.

-For employees in the construction industry, getting services such as counselling can literally be a life and death matter.
+For employees in builders industry, getting services such as counselling can literally be a life and death matter.
 The construction industry accounts for more than 13% of all work-related suicides even though just over 7% of UK workers are employed in construction.
 A 2006 CIOB report has found that nearly 70% of all UK construction workers have suffered from mental health issues at some point in time.
 These workers report that their problems are directly related to their work in the construction industry.

 It’s not hard to see why construction workers are perhaps more vulnerable to problems than workers in other industries.
 The construction industry is particularly challenging.
 Workers are often required to work long hours and/or work away from home for weeks at a time.
 What is more, most employees in the industry are men.
 These men are expected to portray a “tough guy” image makes it difficult for those who need help to seek professional assistance.